puntopunto/ubuntu-mainline-kernel.sh/README.md

 ###### *DISCLAIMER*
     Forked from original repo for little not-to-be-a-master modifications and local adopt.
-    Any finded issues/bugs and make-sense changes will be reported to upstrem maintainer and pull-requested, if it really will make sense.
+    Any finded issues/bugs and setted make-sense changes will be reported to upstrem maintainer and pull-requested, if it really will make sense.

 ubuntu-mainline-kernel.sh